 Here’s what you can do to figure out what your email subscribers want from your business:

 - First of all, you need to be tracking every email you send out to your subscribers.
 Most mailing platforms will do this for you.
 I use Get Response, and I get a data report from each mail I send to my subscribers.
 It tells me:

 - How many subscribers received the email

 - How many opened the email (this tells me if my subject heading was interesting to my subscribers)

-- How many clicked on a link within the email (this tells me that I gave my subscribers enough information that they wanted to find out more)
+- And how many clicked on a link within the email (this tells me that I gave my subscribers enough information that they wanted to find out more)

 - Experiment by including more than one link in your newsletter.
 You can track which link is getting the most clicks, and again this should tell you something about your audience and what they are looking for.
 You could try a variety of different links, for example: a link to a blog post, a link to a promotion, a link to an external recommendation.